 I graduated from Ted Gibson’s psycholinguistics lab in MIT’s Brain and Cognitive Sciences department.
 Before that, I was a Marshall Scholar at Oxford University studying linguistics with Mary Dalrymple and Aditi Lahiri.
 And before that I was an undergrad in English at Harvard.11 About me: Me is the first person object pronoun in English.
 It goes back to the accusative and dative in Old English and before that to an Indo-European pronoun that would probably remind you of me.

-I am interested in the structure of the lexicons of world languages (i.e., why we have the words we have instead of some other set of words), the relationship between communicative efficiency and natural language, historical English, language neuroimaging, literature, and the interplay between language and literature.
+I am interested in the cognitive and computational structure of the lexicons of world languages, NLP, the relationship between communicative efficiency and natural language, historical English, language neuroimaging, and the interplay between language and literature.
 I also have interests in quantitative methods in language research and psychology more generally.

 I. Dautriche, K. Mahowald, E. Gibson, S.T.
 Piantadosi.
 2017.
 Wordform similarity increases with semantic similarity: an analysis of 100 languages.
 Cognitive Science. doi: 10.1111/cogs.12453